 - Swallow whole with some water or other drink.

 - You may melt tablets in 1 teaspoon (5 mL) of water.
 Stir until it looks milky and then add about 1 tablespoon (15 mL) of liquid.
 Water may be used but orange juice or milk may taste better.
-Do not use grapefruit juice or carbonated drinks.
-Have your child drink right away.
-Rinse cup with more water, orange juice, or milk and have your child drink.
-This can be done a few times to make sure the full dose has been given.
+Do not use carbonated drinks.
+Drink right away.
+Rinse cup with more water, orange juice, or milk and drink.
+This can be done a few times to make sure the full dose has been taken.

 - Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.

 - It is important that you do not miss or skip a dose of this drug during treatment.

 - Take a missed dose as soon as you think about it.